0xAtelerix/docs/technology/overview.md

 Sequencing, validation, and multi-chain messaging are all handled within Pelagos by a decentralized set of validators, greatly reducing security risks and operational overhead.

-Pelagos validators provide a universal data availability layer that ensures the integrity of the data that apps and appchains rely on.
+Pelagos validators provide a cross-chain data access layer that ensures the integrity of the data that appchains rely on.
 Pelagos validators operate nodes for all supported blockchains as well as the Pelagos DAG chain.
-This guarantees constant access to up-to-date, finalized data from multiple L1s and L2s.
+This guarantees constant access to up-to-date, data from multiple L1s and L2s.

 As the head of a supported external chain updates, validators submit and confirm it within Pelagos’ DAG consensus process.
-Once a sufficient quorum is reached, this external block and all its data (state, events, balances, transactions) become available to all Pelagos Appchains as a native, trust-minimized data source.
+Once a sufficient quorum is reached, this external block and all its data (state, events, balances, transactions) become available to all Pelagos Appchains as a native, trust-minimized data source available for querying or data aggregation.

-The Pelagos consensus layer allows dApp builders to rely on the strong finality and fundamental security of the asset-managing blockchain that users' funds are native to, while enjoying the scalability and speed offered by the DAG consensus mechanisms.
-By limiting execution to consensus-approved events ensures that token issuance or state changes are valid, preserving atomicity and preventing double-spends or fraudulent minting.
+The Pelagos consensus layer enables dApp builders to leverage the strong finality and fundamental security assurances of the asset-managing blockchain that users' funds are native to, while enjoying the scalability and speed offered by the DAG consensus mechanisms.

+By restricting execution to only those events that have been validated and agreed upon through the trust‑minimized consensus layer, Pelagos ensures that all token issuance and state changes are cryptographically verified and consensus‑approved.
+This strict validation prevents invalid or conflicting operations such as double‑spends or fraudulent minting.
+The consensus layer’s role in establishing a canonical, finalized order of events is essential for maintaining consistency and correctness.
+This finalized ordering can then be leveraged by higher‑level protocols to coordinate all‑or‑nothing execution across chains and state changes, enabling true atomic multichain transactions.

 > See more on the [validator role and responsibilities](./validating-appchain.md#validating-appchains-with-pelagos)